 China's 13th Five Year Plan covering the years 2016 to 2020, which was formerly adopted at the National People's Congress in Beijing in March 2016 seeks to reduce energy consumption by 15% and carbon emissions by 18% by 2020.
 In addition, green and low carbon industry systems will be set up, the use of new energy vehicles will be promoted and the industrialization level of electric cars improved.
 On March 11, 2016, China's Environment Minister announced a set of major reforms of China's environmental management and governance system to strengthen enforcement of related environmental protection laws.
-The reforms will be phased in on a pilot basis in 17 provinces and will be completed nationwide in 2018.
+The reforms which will be phased in on a pilot basis in 17 provinces and autonomous regions will be completed nationwide in 2018.
+As part of the reforms, in 2016, the State Council dispatched central environmental inspection teams made up of ministerial level officials to 15 provincial areas, including Beijing, Shanghai and Guangzhou, to monitor local conditions and encourage provincial governments to fulfill their environmental protection responsibilities, resulting in disciplinary actions against a number of government officials and the imposition of fines for environmental violations.
+Such central environmental inspections are intended to cover all provinces, autonomous regions and municipalities by the end of 2017.
+In addition, in February 2017, China's Environment Minister announced a monthlong special inspection on air quality across Beijing and Tianjin municipalities and Hebei, Shanxi, Shandong and Henan provinces to check on the implementation of pollution control measures by both local governments and companies.

 Yuchai delivers, on a regular basis, burned sand and certain other waste products to a waste disposal site approved by the local government and makes payments in respect thereof.
 Yuchai expects that environmental standards and their enforcement in China will, as in many other countries, become more stringent over time, especially as technical advances make achievement of higher standards more feasible.
 Yuchai has built an air filter system to reduce the level of dust and fumes resulting from its production of diesel engines.
 As of July 2013, the National IV emission standards for diesel engines were effective throughout China, and strict enforcement of the standards commenced nationwide on January 1, 2015.
-In an effort to combat increasing air pollution, the National V emission standards for use in public transit and light-duty gasoline powered engine vehicles must comply with the National V emission standards with effect from February 1, 2013 and March 1, 2013, respectively.
+In an effort to combat increasing air pollution, the National V emission standards for natural gas engines were implemented throughout China on January 1, 2013.
+In addition, the Chinese government has mandated that all new registrations in Beijing of diesel engine vehicles for use in public transit and light-duty gasoline powered engine vehicles must comply with the National V emission standards with effect from February 1, 2013 and March 1, 2013, respectively.
+On January 18, 2016, the Ministry of Industry and Information Technology and the Ministry of Environmental Protection required that all light petrol vehicles, light diesel buses, and heavy diesel vehicles (for the purposes of public transportation, environmental sanitation and postal services) must comply with National V emission standards from July 1, 2017 and January 1, 2018, respectively.